SMWlDreams/MineSweeperJE/README.md

 Yes I know I skipped 1.2.0 I was just too lazy to update it here.

+### Jar change

+The jar file will no longer be updated on minor updates (I.E. 1.3.1).
+The information for minor updates will still be found in this readme.
+The source files will be updated for each minor change made.

 ### New Features

 #### Launch Settings